aikazu/autosubnuclei/README.md

-Here’s a comprehensive `README.md` file for your GitHub repository.
-This file provides an overview of the project, instructions for setup and usage, and details about contributing and licensing.

----

 # AutoSubNuclei: Automated Security Scanning Pipeline

 AutoSubNuclei is a Python-based automation tool for performing security scans using popular tools like **Subfinder**, **Httpx**, and **Nuclei**.
 It automates the process of subdomain enumeration, HTTP probing, and vulnerability scanning, and sends notifications via Discord for easy monitoring.